nusretipek/biovism/content/authors/manuel/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Ph.D.
-Students
+- In-house Staff

 ---
-Manuel Borja is a PhD student in Bioscience Engineering that comes from a background in statistics and natural sciences.
-His research concerns the application of machine learning techniques for optimization of drug formulation development.
+<p align="justify" style="font-size:18px;"><b> Manuel Borja </b>  is a PhD student in Bioscience Engineering that comes from a background in statistics and natural sciences.
+His research concerns the application of machine learning techniques for optimization of drug formulation development. </p>